 Oversight (versus Management)

-The Board will be charged with overseeing the compliance and performance of My Friend’s House.
+The Board is charged with overseeing the compliance and performance of My Friend’s House.
 It will do so through the establishment of and adherence to sound governance principles, policies and practices.
 Operational accountability will be delegated to the Executive Director.

 Strategic Leadership